Addressing Unboundedness in Quadratically-Constrained Mixed-Integer Problems: Numerical Results

-When analyzing the numerical results in light of an MIESs comparison, there is always an advantage of the \texttt{cma-IH} with respect to the attained objective function values.
+When analyzing the numerical results in light of a comparison between the two MIESs, most of the times there is an advantage of the \texttt{cma-IH} with respect to the attained objective function values.
 The gap is occasionally negligible (e.g., below 1\% per (TC-0)), but sometimes prominent (either with statistical significance or without).
-And yet, due to the mixed-integer nature, and when adhering to our second research question, we are ought to assess the attained degree of precision in terms of the ``correct'' integers within the converged solutions. \\ In order to numerically assess the precision of a candidate solution $\vec{\zeta}$ with respect to the integer optimizer $\vec{z}^{*}$ (i.e., the subset of integer decision variables at the global optimum ), we introduce a normalized error-rate $\epsilon_z \in [0,1]$ which simply counts the miscalculated variables belonging to the index set I:
+And yet, due to the different mutation mechanisms of the two strategies, we would like to analyze the nature of the attained solutions in more detail and seek patterns in their behavior. \\ In order to numerically assess the precision of a candidate solution $\vec{\zeta}$ with respect to the integer optimizer $\vec{z}^{*}$ (i.e., the subset of integer decision variables at the global optimum), we introduce a normalized delta measure $\Delta_z \in [0,1]$ which counts the miscalculated variables belonging to the index set I: